Facelift & Neck Lift Surgery

 What is a Facelift?

 A facelift, technically known as a rhytidectomy, is a type of cosmetic surgery procedure that can restore a more youthful facial appearance.
 There are multiple surgical techniques, but surgery usually involves the removal of excess facial skin, with or without the tightening of underlying tissues, and the repositioning of the skin on the patient's face and neck.

 What is the best Facelift technique?

-A proper two layer “dual plane” lift of the face and neck structures provides a definitive pull of the sagging facial and neck soft tissues.
-Sagging of these tissues are evident to prospective patients who have noted development of turkey neck skin, jowls (fullness along the jawline lateral to the chin region), and flattening of the cheek region resulting from drooping of the cheek fat pads which collect along deepened nasolabial folds.
+A proper two-layer “dual plane” lift of the face and neck structures provides a definitive pull of the sagging facial and neck soft tissues.
+Sagging of these tissues is evident to prospective patients who have noted the development of turkey neck skin, jowls (fullness along the jawline lateral to the chin region), and flattening of the cheek region resulting from drooping of the cheek fat pads which collect along deepened nasolabial folds.